 The path to freedom

-There you have it, a few simple ways to cut down on your monthly costs and take a few steps closer to financial independence.
-It won’t be an easy journey, but if you truly want it, then it can be yours.
+There you have it, a few BIG ways to cut down on your monthly costs and take a few steps closer to financial independence.
+The point is that you have to do extreme things in order to achieve a goal of retiring early or have complete financial independence.
+It’s a lifestyle commitment choice, and of course it won’t be an easy journey, but if you truly want it, then it can be yours.

-I hope this price gave you some inspiration!
+I hope this post gave you some inspiration!
 You might not be interested in achieving this goal, but the same principles apply even with reaching retirement, so it will all help.

 Now your turn.
 What are your goals?
 What are you willing to do to achieve them?